Board of Health Meeting Documents

 2. Correspondence

-2. Windsor-Essex County Health Unit - Federal School Food Policy and Advocacy Letter - Letter to Hon.
-Chrystia Freeland, Minister of Finance and Deputy Prime Minister, Hon.
-Jenna Sudds, Minister of Families, Children and Social Development, Hon.
-Lawrence MacAuley, Minister of Agriculture and Agri-Food, and Hon.
-Jean-Yves Duclos, Minister of Policy and Procurement - Investing in a Sustainable Federal School Food Policy - for approval
+2. Public Health Sudbury & Districts – Letter to Hon.
+Chrystia Freeland, Deputy Premier and Ministry of Finance, Hon.
+Jenna Sudds, Ministry of Families, Children and Social Development, Hon.
+Lawrence MacAuley, Ministry of Agriculture and Agri-Food, and Hon.
+Jean-Yves Duclos, Ministry of Public Services and Procurement – Support for a Funded Healthy School Food Program in Budget 2024 (Federal) – for information (WECHU sent a similar letter to these Ministries in September 2023)

 CARRIED